paultcochrane/blog-travis-ci-com/_posts/2014-07-21-upcoming-build-environment-updates.md

 Version updates include:

 * 5.20.0 and 5.21.0 have been added.
-* Older development versions 5.17 and 5.19 have been dropped.
+* Older development versions 5.17 and 5.19 have been removed.
 * 5.18.2 and 5.20.0 are now also provided with the `-Duseshrplib` compile option under the names `5.18-shrplib` and `5.20-shrplib`, respectively.